 Are you thinking about transitioning to a career as a registered nurse?
 Do you have a bachelor’s degree in a different field?
 If you answered yes to both of those questions, you may be well suited for an Accelerated Bachelor of Science in Nursing (ABSN) program.
-This degree program leverages your previous undergraduate coursework so that you can earn your BSN quickly and become a registered nurse in as little as one year.
+This degree program leverages your previous undergraduate coursework so that you can earn your BSN quickly and become a registered nurse in just 12-24 months.

 Wilkes University offers an Accelerated Bachelor of Science in Nursing program with unique benefits compared to other accelerated programs.
 Here are eight compelling reasons to consider pursuing an ABSN degree at Wilkes.